-There are some air pollutants that enter the air by natural disasters, such as volcanic eruptions, forest fires, dust and sand storms.
+Some pollutants that enter the air by natural disasters.
+For example, volcano eruptions, forest fires, dust and sand storms.

-- Collect information from your school Library for the following natural disasters in the world. - Volcanic eruptions
+• Collect information from your school Library for the following natural disasters in the world.

+- н Volcanic eruptions

-Forest fires
+- H Forest fires

-- Sand storms - Tsunamis
+- ы Sand storms and Tsunamis

-Componet

-Nitroten

-Oxygen

-These natural disasters lead to air pollution.
-But the majority of pollutants are added to the air because of human activities.
+These natural disasters leads to air pollution.
+But the majority of air pollutants come from things we do ourselves.
+So the maximum percentage of causes for air pollution is only because of human activities.